Published: August 09, 2017 • 10 min read

-Some smart people have written on these subjects, and anything I’d have to say leverages these ideas:
+Some smart people have written on this subject, and anything I’d have to say is partly inspired by these ideas:

 Several of these writers talk about submitting conference proposals, AKA CFPs.
 I don’t plan to cover that in-depth.
 Why not?
 I believe once you can write a compelling proposal, getting accepted is the product of a variety of factors you can’t control.
 So, submit many proposals, and be like Thomas Jefferson, who once said: “I’m a great believer in luck, and I find the harder I work the more I have of it.”
 And in the meantime, learn to give a great talk.